Last Updated on March 9, 2021 by CanaryDevelopmentAdmin

 Extend the existing development where possible

-Renovate and refresh the interior
+Renovate and refresh interiors and communal spaces

 Attract a more diverse range of tenants

 Having massively expanded transport links over the previous 30 years, now only 5% of Canary Wharf workers arrive by car.
 The 900 parking spaces built underneath One Canada Square found themselves not in the demand they initially envisaged!

 In 2009 Park Pavilion was built over some of the existing excess car parking spaces.
 This two storey, glass atrium style structure, enabled space for additional restaurants and a Lloyds bank.

 In 2013 the opulent foyer was refreshed and One Canada Square restaurant and bar opened.
 Bespoke furnishings, with chrome and steel featuring heavily, were chosen by David Collins Studio.
 This industrialist touch was chosen to provide a contemporary edge on the Italian Rosso Levanto and Guatemalan Verde Imperial marble that continues to clad the floors and walls.

 Retrofitting lighting with energy efficient LEDs began in 2007.
 Air conditioning is another huge and necessary cost in buildings of this size, so also was the first in line to be upgraded.